whisthq/windows-service/README.md

 ## Publishing & Continuous Integration

-Every push to `master` will automatically publish the new service, built with the `Release` tag, to AWS S3 and notify the team in Slack.
+Every push to `main` will automatically publish the new service, built with the `Release` tag, to AWS S3 and notify the team in Slack.
 The Windows service will then be automatically updated the next time a server update is pushed for the Fractal Protocol servers.